 Some of the great things about having a food blog is that I get to eat more than my fair share of delicious food (pretty obvious, right?), and in the process, I get to meet some pretty cool people along the way.
-Not too long ago, I was able to meet a cool person by the name of Graham Holliday, a freelance journalist/blogger/writer, and most importantly, a Korean food lover like me.
+Not too long ago, I was able to meet a very cool person by the name of Graham Holliday, a freelance journalist/blogger/writer, and most importantly, a Korean food lover like me.
 He was in Jeju to sample the island’s traditional food and to collect information for his book on Korean regional cuisine.
 For a few short days, we got to chat about life (particularly our nomadic lifestyles) and tried some delicious Jeju dishes in the process.
 However, the highlight was introducing him to the local haenyeo (female free divers) that live and work in my neighborhood.
 For obvious reasons, they were reluctant to give an interview on such notice because, according to them, it’s not an everyday occurrence where a strange foreigner comes asking for an interview on the spot.
 Thanks to Graham’s calm and sincere demeanor (plus some of his own Korean), the haenyeo halmonis (aged 74 and 77) really opened up to Graham during the interview.
 I was thankful to learn just as much during this exchange and captured some pictures on my haenyeo Facebook page.
 Fast forward to our rather impromptu meeting in Seoul, some personal obligations brought me back to the city while Graham finished up his trek from the southern provinces working his way up to the big city.
 Being big fans of the traditional stuff, we hit up some of Seoul’s oldest restaurants during our two-day food binge.
 My faint memory recalls visiting legendary places like Imun Seolleungtang (Korea’s oldest restaurant), Gwanghamun Jip (an iconic kimchi jjigae joint), Byukdam Pocha (a hole-in-the-wall pocha shack), Ungteori Tongdak (one of my favorite KFC places), and this review of a hidden gem in Myeongdong Halmae Nakji.

 Food ★★★★ out of 5 stars